Fast and Female is very pleased to announce that it has appointed Gabriela (Gaby) Estrada…

-The discrimination and injustice that is happening and has happened to black people and black communities is appalling.
-We stand together in solidarity with the black community and all those who face injustice and oppression from systemic and individual racism.
+The discrimination and injustice that is happening and has happened to Black people and Black communities is appalling.
+We stand together in solidarity with the Black community and all those who face injustice and oppression from systemic and individual racism.

-Fast and Female was created in 2005 to tackle the inequalities and systemic barriers for girls and women in sport; however, we are also aware of how these inequalities reach far beyond sport culture and how they affect racialized and marginalized populations more than others.
+Fast and Female was created in 2005 to tackle the inequalities and systemic barriers for girls and women in sports; however, we are also aware of how these inequalities reach far beyond sport culture and how they affect racialized and marginalized populations more than others.

 We recognize that Fast and Female’s values of Inclusion and Social Change cannot be fully realized until we address these injustices and oppression and make meaningful change.
-We acknowledge our inaction in addressing and prioritizing anti-racism in our programs and organization, especially with regard to anti-black racism.
-We know that as an organization, we must play a role in speaking up, showing our support, and providing a platform to raise the voices of our black community.
+We acknowledge our inaction in addressing and prioritizing anti-racism in our programs and organization, especially with regard to anti-Black racism.
+We know that as an organization, we must play a role in speaking up, showing our support, and providing a platform to raise the voices of our Black community.
 As an organization, we can and will do better.